kubesphere/website/content/en/docs/installing-on-linux/introduction/intro.md

 ## Quick Installation for Development and Testing

 KubeSphere has decoupled some components since v2.1.0.
 KubeKey only installs necessary components by default as this way features fast installation and minimal resource consumption.
-If you want to enable enhanced pluggable functionalities, see [Overview of Pluggable Components](../intro#pluggable-components-overview) for details.
+If you want to enable enhanced pluggable functionalities, see [Enable Pluggable Components](../../../pluggable-components/) for details.

 The quick installation of KubeSphere is only for development or testing since it uses local volume for storage by default.
 If you want a production installation, see HA Cluster Configuration.